mugishalinux/bank-licensing-compliance-system/README.md

 | MinIO console | http://localhost:9090 (minioadmin / minioadmin) |
 | Kafdrop | http://localhost:9000 |

+> Note: While testing login or password reset, open `http://localhost:8025` in another tab to view the OTP emails sent by the system.
+Use the OTP from MailHog to complete authentication.

 The first time the licensing service starts, it seeds the database with departments, institution types, license types, and a handful of test accounts you can use right away.

 When you're done: